vengaer/procedural-terrain/README.md

     - LOG\_ERROUT\_VERBOSE - Verbose logging, stdin and stdout only, no log file.
     - LOG\_FULL\_DEFAULT - Default logging level, stdin, stdout and log file.
     - LOG\_FULL\_VERBOSE - Verbose logging, stdin, stdout and log file.
+  To explicitly disable logging, define LOG\_DISABLE\_ALL project wide.
 - Live reloading of shaders and compression of potential log files is enabled by default.
 To disable this, define RESTRICT\_THREAD\_USAGE project wide.

-## Credit
+## Credits
-Some aspects, most notably the water, were inspired by content on [ThinMatrix' Youtube channel](https://www.youtube.com/user/ThinMatrix).
+A few aspects, including the water, were inspired by content on [ThinMatrix' Youtube channel](https://www.youtube.com/user/ThinMatrix).